 • Cost: Starting at $1,499

-What Else to Expect From The Top Entrepreneurship MBA Program
+What Else to Expect From The Top Entrepreneur Masterclass.

 Weekly guest speakers of Business Intensive include high-profile business leaders, like former Presidential Candidate Andrew Yang, PayPal Founding COO David Sacks, Ellevest co-founder and CEO Sallie Krawcheck, and Peloton cofounder Graham Stanton.

 brunchwork alumni have grown from individual contributors, to startup founders, to tech executives, and more.
-For those in need of an entrepreneur training, Business Intensive is the best MBA program for entrepreneurs.
+For those in need of an entrepreneurial seminar, Business Intensive is the best entrepreneur masterclass.
 The program maximizes revenue potential, value, applicable skill development, and professional networking.